dwpr/Wordpress-Sentiment/README.md

-This project is  my final assignment to take the degree of facilities at Ahmad Dahlan University.
+This project is  my final assignment to take the degree of facilities at Ahmad Dahlan University <a href="http://digilib.uad.ac.id/penelitian/Penelitian/detail/105578/analisis-sentimen-komentar-tulisan-blog-menggunakan-metode-knearest-neighbour">[paper]</a>.
 This application is useful for providing sentiment info on comments and posts in blog posts (wordpress). in this project the method what i use to classify comment to positive, neutral or negative is K-Nearest Neighbour (KNN), you can check step by step POC the method in <a href="https://informatikalogi.com/klasifikasi-teks-menggunakan-k-nn/">https://informatikalogi.com/</a>